Personal statement tutoring

 English Literature

-How to write a strong English literature personal statement for UK universities.
-What admissions tutors look for, how to demonstrate critical reading, and how the ELAT works.
+How to write an English Literature personal statement for UK universities.
+What admissions tutors look for, close reading, and reading beyond A-Level.

 Read the English Literature guide